facebookarchive/flow-remove-types/README.md

 ### Transform:

-Transforming a directory of 20 files of 100 lines:
+Transforming a directory of 20 files of 100 lines each:

 **flow-remove-types:**